 Success if your investment actions should not be highly dependent on normal outcomes prevailing; instead, you must allow for outliers.

-An insight what investors should have learnt from the financial crisis and retain, in spite of short corporate financial memory:
+An insight what investors should have learned from the financial crisis and retain, in spite of short corporate financial memory:

 - - Too much capital availability makes money flow to the wrong places.